ChrisDuffley/stationPlaylist/addoninternals.md

 ### A step sideways with studioAPI function: A central Studio API handler and dispatcher

 Before going any further, it is important to mention a function that not only is used by the first two time routines, but also comes in handy in SPL Assistant and other methods.
-This function, called studioAPI (part of the main app module and defined as a module-level function in splbase module), sends messages to Studio window and retrieves the value returned.
+This function, called studioAPI (defined in splcommon.splbase module), sends messages to Studio window and retrieves the value returned.
 The signature is:

 	studioAPI(arg, command)